Trading Blog | 5 min read

 Let’s dive into it.

 The team behind the project

 The first and most important business factor is the quality of the team behind the project.
 Whilst looking at the team what you want to see is a diverse mix of business and technical people, as crypto is the application of technology to business.
-What you also want to see is a good track record of somebody in the company, within the cryptocurrency community.
+What you also want to see is a good track record of somebody in the company, within the cryptocurrency or blockchain community.
 Preferably a highly technical individual who understands the blockchain.
 You can see if the team has previously built open source projects, for example, a site such as Github that can host open sourced software.

 Doing intensive research on the team behind the project is one of the main ways of determining if the crypto project is a scam.
 This is especially important when looking at a new/ promising Initial Coin Offering (ICO).